Fiveable

 Basketry and weaving

-• Geometric patterns and designs held cultural significance
+• Geometric patterns and designs held cultural significance and could identify the maker's tribe or family

 Music and dance

-• important in many coastal cultures
+• Mask dances were especially important in coastal cultures:

 Traditional knowledge